-An Atlanta native, Kristina began her formal dance training with Jonnie Kelley at Atlanta Dance Theater.
+Kristina Brown ( dancer) is an Atlanta native, and began her formal dance training with Jonnie Kelley at Atlanta Dance Theater.
 She continued her dance education in Pittsburgh, PA at Point Park University, where she graduated magna cum laude with a Bachelor of Fine Arts degree.
 While in Pittsburgh she performed with the Conservatory Dance Company, Three10 Moment, and The Pillow Project, experiencing work by several noted choreographers, such as Bill T. Jones.
 Upon returning to Atlanta, Kristina began diving into glo, first through the summer intensive and Liquid Culture.
-Kristina is grateful for the opportunity to grow alongside her fellow glo artists, and looking forward to the journey ahead.

-Mary Jane Pennington realized early on that movement is her motivation.
+Mary Jane Pennington (dancer) realized early on that movement is her motivation.
 Mary Jane graduated magna cum laude from Georgia College & State University.
 She was a member of CORE Performance Company of Decatur, Georgia for two seasons.
-Mary Jane is grateful for the opportunity to evolve as an artist with glo and sends a loving shout out to her supportive family.

 Zachary Richardson (Internship) is a senior in the Dance Department at Kennesaw State University.
 Originally from Lakeland, Florida, Richardson started in musical theatre and is discovering his path in contemporary art making.
 He is thrilled to partake in the partnership with his University and gloATL.
 Richardson is constantly searching for more innovative contemporary experiences and is hoping to create a nest during his internship with Lauri Stallings and the glo artists.